 For a more authentic and traditional Vanuatu experience, try one of the many guesthouses and Airbnb’s run by Vanuatu locals that offer excellent accommodation and the opportunity to truly immerse yourself into typical Vanuatu life for a fraction of the price of a typical five-star resort.

-Holiday goers can quickly travel to and from any of the country’s islands even if they’re not staying there during their trip.
+Holiday goers can quickly travel to and from any country’s islands on a day trip.

 This allows travellers to stay wherever they want during their trip to Vanuatu and not be limited to overpriced resorts on the busier islands.